 Scott’s book is not required reading to move forward though.
 Just know that the amount of binary states that can be represented physically (electrically) and thus virtually (code) in a computer, is more than you need.
+Additionally, computers are fast because electricity is fast.
+For example electricity can revolve around Earth's equater roughly seven times in one second.
 Think about that again.
 Your creativity and experience are the only limiting factors.

 Bridging the physical to virtual gap is the fundamental aspect that enables computers and the amazing games, tools, and software we love, to exist.

 A code with only two states is kind of boring.
 Useful yes, but boring.
 I bet you are thinking we can make a more interesting code if we have more than one binary.
 You are correct.
 Coders never say more than one binary though.
 It sounds weird.
 It also takes too long to say and type.
 Coders prefer shortcuts.
 Welcome to the word bit.

 A bit is a binary digit.
 We already know binary represents one of two states.
 We also know that those two states are agreed to mean 1 and 0.
 So a bit is a binary digit.
 A bit can either be a 1 or a 0.
 Simple.

 One bit is boring because it can only represent one of two states.
 The natural question is then, how many states can we represent with two bits?